-There are many different databases, that provide citation metrics, based on the number of citations in the documents, however the most important for all the researchers are three major sources of bibliometric content - Scopus, Web of Science and Google Scholar.
+There are many different databases, that provide citation metrics, based on the number of citations in the documents, however the most important for all the researchers are three major sources of bibliometric content - Scopus, Web of Science, and Google Scholar.
 But, of course, there are other important databases as ProQuest, EBSCO (Academic Search Complete), Crossref and RSCI (RINC), where you could find your citations and other details.
 More information regarding the way of measurements and impact factor calculation you could read here.

 - To generate, register and activate DOI for each paper;

 The timeline - between 2 and 4 months after the events, depending of the number of the accepted papers.
 However, how quickly the Conference proceedings will be available in the scientific databases is up to every database.
-There are providers with 2 -3 months process, there are others with evaluation process between one and two years.
-Everything depends of the scientific database and the number of accepted after peer review process papers.
-Have in mind, we couldn’t speed the process of indexations.
+There are providers with 2 -3 months process, there are others with an evaluation process between one and two years.
+Everything depends on the scientific database and the number of accepted after the peer review process papers.
+Have in mind, that we couldn’t speed the process of indexations.

-Every year, in the post conference period, the SGEM Conference Proceedings are sent for indexation in the most important citation and abstracting databases:
+Every year, in the post-conference period, the SGEM Conference Proceedings are sent for indexation in the most important citation and abstracting databases:

 SCOPUS - ELSEVIER

 SCOPUS is one of the largest abstracts and citation databases of peer-reviewed literature and quality...Read More